South Bend Airport station: History

 Plans to move the South Shore Line station to the airport, creating an air, bus, and rail intermodal terminal, had dated back to the mid-1970s by the airport authority.
 In fact, plans to move the South Shore Line station there began to be formulated very shortly after the South Shore Line moved away from its stop in the city's downtown, which required street running, and into a newly constructed station.

-There was talk in the 1980s, for the South Shore Line to stop at the Union Station in downtown South Bend, either instead of or in addition to stopping at the airport.
+There were efforts in the late-1980 at pushing for the South Shore Line to be extended back into the city's downtown, with its stop being located at Union Station either instead of or in addition to stopping at the airport.

+In 1989, NICTD recommended moving the station to the airport, to provide what they believed would be a safer station at a more appealing location and with a large amount of available parking.
+Its financial plan that year included funding for the relocation of its South Bend station to the city's airport.
 By 1989, the area surrounding the location of the South Bend's South Shore Line station that had been opened in the 1970s had come to be seen as an unsafe and isolated part of town.
-At this point, discussions had been ongoing about relocating the station to the station to the airport for over a decade, but had been stalled by disagreement over the route that the train should take to get to the airport.
-In 1989 the Venango River Corp., the parent company of the Chicago South Shore and South Bend, went bankrupt, and NICTD became the owner and operator of the South Shore Line.
+At this point, discussions had been ongoing about relocating the station to the airport for over a decade, but had been stalled by disagreement over the route that the train should take to get to the airport.
+In 1989, the Venango River Corp., the parent company of the Chicago South Shore and South Bend, went bankrupt and NICTD became the owner and operator of the South Shore Line.
 Venango's owner was said to have supported moving the station to the airport, but was also said to have championed having it take a route that would run through the Ardmore neighborhood of South Bend, approaching the airport from its west.
-In 1989, NICTD recommended moving the station to the airport, to provide what they believed would be a safer station at a more appealing location and with a large amount of available parking.

 There was hope that moving the station to the airport would position passenger air service at the airport as an alternative for northwest Indiana residents (an area also served by the South Shore Line) to Chicago's airports Midway and O'Hare.

-The station was built at the end of what started out as Chicago South Shore and South Bend Railroad's freight spur.
-The physical location of the station was chosen due to the existence of the freight spur, but this alignment was originally intended to be only temporary.
-The opening of a new station at the airport came on November 20, 1992.
-Approximately 200 people attended the opening ceremony.
-The new station cost $1.8 million, with NICTD paying approximately $1 million of the cost, and the rest being paid by the airport authority.
-The station was originally an open platform, but, as was planned from its initial construction, was later covered soon after with the construction of a new passenger terminal addition connected to the station.
-From its opening, the station has been accessible to those with disabilities.
+Richard Lugar, U.S. senator from Indiana, made this very argument when lobbying for the project to receive federal funding.